BILL'S

 Ladabouche Photo

-Larry “Froggie” Woods stares into Stub Fadden's first version of
+Larry “Froggie” Woods stares into Stub Fadden's

 the H.O.
 Taylor Chevelle at Catamount's Spring practice day around